Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Combinations</div>
 </div>

 In the imaginary example, three authors have their copyright in the audiobook: the author, the translator, and the narrator.
 Each one of them applied a different CC license to his work: CC-Zero, CC BY, and CC BY-SA.
-In other words, three different CC licenses were applied to three different parts of the creative work.<br><br>
+In other words, three different CC licenses were applied to three different parts of a creative work.<br><br>

 Is it possible?
 Is it possible to combine CC licenses in this way?<br><br>